antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

   * In field 3 type the name of the gene and click next
   * Leave all settings to default and click next
   * A graph shows the expression of this gene's mRNA in the whole set of childhood tumor cell lines.
+Samples are along the x-axis, mRNA expression values along of the gene in a sample are on the y-axis.
+Below the graph is the available annotation for the samples shown in colored tracks.
+Hovering with your mouse over data points will show additional information.

 ---------
   ![](_static/images/R2d2_logo.png)**Do you observe a difference between different cell lines?**